MUST-Deep-Learning/KnowIt/tutorials/ETT_basics_tutorial/ETT_tut.md

 **data** &#8594;

 The first kwarg dictionary (data) defines how the base dataset should be preprocessed and what task we want to build a model of.
-For simplicity, we will train a model to perform autoregressive univariate time series forcasting on the 'OT' (Oil temperature) component.
+For simplicity, we will train a model to perform autoregressive univariate time series forecasting on the 'OT' (Oil temperature) component.
 Specifically, we want a model that looks at the oil temperature for the previous 24 time steps (6 hours) to predict the oil temperature at the 24th time step from the current point in time (6 hours from now).
 This can be represented as: